marioyyds/EBAD-Patch/README.md

-# Ensemble-based Blackbox Attacks on Dense Prediction using Patch
+# Ensemble-based Mixture Attacks on Dense Prediction

 This repo is for the [Adversarial Attack Competition of CVPR workshop 2024](https://challenge.aisafety.org.cn/#/competitionDetail?id=13).